charlescoverdale/pythoncasualdabbler/README.md

-# R cookbook for the casual dabbler
+# Python cookbook for the casual dabbler

-*A practical guide for using R for analysis and visualisation*
+*A practical guide for using Python for analysis and visualisation*

-![Python Cookbook for the Casual Dabbler]

 This repo contains the code use to produce the first edition of [Python Cookbook for the Casual Dabbler](https://charlescoverdale.github.io/pythoncasualdabbler/)